haltiamreptar/uwsthesis/README.md

 It supports the computing and maths dgrees of the  School of Computing, Engineering and Mathematics.

 The file sample.tex contains usage instructions.
+## Changes in 2.5
+- Added a forward option, that adds a Forward section to the frontmatter - Thanks to @kiza931 for implementing this.

 ## Changes in 2.3
 - added supervisors support
 - added `logo/nologo` option